oroinc/documentation/backend/api/how-to.rst

 Add a Computed Field
 --------------------

-Sometimes, it is required to add to API a field that does not exist in an entity for which API is created.
+Sometimes, it is required to add to the API a field that does not exist in an entity for which API is created.
-In this case, such field should be added to API via :ref:`Resources/config/oro/api.yml <web-api--fields-config>` and the :ref:`customize_loaded_data <customize-loaded-data-action>` action should be used to set a value of this field.
+In this case, such field should be added to the API via :ref:`Resources/config/oro/api.yml <web-api--fields-config>` and the :ref:`customize_loaded_data <customize-loaded-data-action>` action should be used to set a value of this field.

 For example, imagine that a "price" field need to be added to a product API.
 The following steps show how to do this:

-1. Add the "price" field to the product API via ``Resources/config/oro/api.yml``
+1. Add the "price" field to the product API via `Resources/config/oro/api.yml`

     .. code-block:: yaml